 We are passionate divers and underwater lovers.
 Although we live on the beach, we found out that we don’t dive as often as we wish.
 We are sometimes tired by all the hassle, time and expense that comes along with preparing for SCUBA diving.

-We realised the potential of a surface supported breathing apparatus for self-guided recreational shallow water diving.
+We realized the potential of a surface supported breathing apparatus for self-guided recreational shallow water diving.
 Unable to find the right product on the market for our underwater explorations in Sydney and on our travels, we set out the goal to build a small, lightweight, and easy to use dive gear.

 We created AirBuddy to provide an easy alternative for self-guided shallow water diving.
 We aren’t trying to replace SCUBA, it’s still great for deep dives and cave diving.
 We wanted to make diving just as convenient as other sports; a sport where you just grab your gear and go.